Code-Institute-Submissions/Dynjashik-MSP3-Movie-collection_OctREsub/README.md

 ## Testing

+Testing of all features was done manually.
+There is a table with features and actions taken to test them below.

 | Story / Feature                                                                                                                                                                                               | Action                                                                                                                                                                                                                                                                                                                              | Result |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------|
 | Navigate through the website easily and clearly.                                                                                                                                                              | The site uses clear distinctive colors, user-friendly navigation menu on top of every page.
 All the menu entries have descriptive names and reflect the purpose of pages that they open.                                                                                                                                            | PASSED |